tridesclous/tridesclous/doc/step_by_step.rst

 This will locally download datasets from https://github.com/tridesclous/tridesclous_datasets and configure everything for you.

 After that step some information are displayed about the:
-  * DataIO: details about the dataset (nb channel, nb channel group, n segment, smaple rate, durations...)
+  * DataIO: details about the dataset (nb channel, nb channel group, n segment, sample rate, durations...)
   * CatalogueConstructor: empty for the moment

 Here we have a dataset given by David Robbe and Mostafa Safai recorded with a tetrode in sriatum of a rat.